PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-4/tornado/14/answer-0-1-2(3).md

-The bug resides in the `initialize` function's condition, which should raise a RuntimeError when the current IOLoop exists and make_current is True, but the condition in the code is reversed.
-The correct implementation of the `initialize` function is as follows:
+It appears that the bug was caused by an inappropriate condition check in the `initialize` method.
+I suggest fixing the initialization method with the correct condition check as follows:

 ```python
 def initialize(self, make_current=None):